 • Listening to excessively loud music or talk radio

-• Trying to recover an item that is out-of-reach
+• Trying to retrieve an item that is out of reach

 • Looking at crashes or other distracting events occurring outside the vehicle (rubbernecking)